nicoletucker21/wedding_thankyou_postcard/README.md

 Use this python script to automate it, and even customize each card by category and gift!

 FILES REQUIRED FOR CODE TO RUN CORRECTLY:
-Make sure all of these files are in the same directory folder as your script file

 1. people_gifts.csv